 You can now enter your office, and say

 - Alexa, lights on/off

 - Alexa, set the lights (to) <color>

 and all your devices including your Nanoleaf Aurora in this group will play along.
 Additionally, you can command from any Amazon Echo device in your setup:

 - Alexa, (turn the) <office> on/off

 - Alexa, dim/brighten the <office> lights (to x percent)

 - Alexa, set the <office> lights (to) <color>

-If you’re interested in synchronizing any scenes check out the Pro Setup example.
+If you’re interested in synchronizing multiple scenes check out the Pro Setup example below.